-The processor supports C0, C1/C1E, C3, C6, and C7 (on some SKUs) power states.
+The processor supports C0, C1/C1E, C3, and C6 power states.
 The following is a summary of the general rules for package C-state entry.
 These apply to all package C-states, unless specified otherwise:

-- A package C-state request is determined by the lowest numerical core C-state amongst all cores. - A package C-state is automatically resolved by the processor depending on the core idle power states and the status of the platform components. - Each core can be at a lower idle power state than the package if the platform does not grant the processor permission to enter a requested package C-state. - The platform may allow additional power savings to be realized in the processor.
+- A package C-state request is determined by the lowest numerical core C-state amongst all cores. - A package C-state is automatically resolved by the processor depending on the core idle power states and the status of the platform components. - Each core can be at a lower idle power state than the package if the platform does not grant the processor permission to enter a requested package C-state. - The platform may allow additional power savings to be realized in the processor. - For package C-states, the processor is not required to enter C0 state before entering any other C-state. - Entry into a package C-state may be subject to auto-demotion that is, the processor may keep the package in a deeper package C-state than requested by the operating system if the processor determines, using heuristics, that the deeper C-state results in better power/performance.